steveseguin/social_stream/README.md

 #### Message structure

-Messages sent over VDO.Ninja contain normally a display name, avatar image of the user, source type, and normally a few other optional fields, like donations.
+Messages sent over `io.socialstream.ninja` contain normally a display name, avatar image of the user, source type, and normally a few other optional fields, like donations.

 Typically, some form of message content is needed to be accepted as a valid message.
 If just a name for example, that will typically be rejected as an empty message.